MuongKimhong/ajax_validation/README.md

 # ajax_validation
-**ajax_validation** is a django third party that can turn a POST request into an AJAX request and display Django form's validation errors in HTML template without refreshing the page and reduces amount of javascript code that developers need to write.
+**ajax_validation** is a django package that can turn a POST request into an AJAX request and display Django form's validation errors in HTML template without refreshing the page and reduces amount of javascript code that developers need to write.

 **Tested with:**
 ```bash